Vegan Diet

 • Speak with a healthcare provider: It's advisable to speak with a healthcare provider before making large dietary adjustments to confirm that you are doing so safely.

-Can I Switch To Vegan Diet If I am Non-Vegan?
+Can I Switch To A Vegan Diet If I am Non-Vegan?

 Be forewarned, though, that it won't always be simple before you put down your grilled cheese and bid farewell to all of your favorite chicken dishes.
 Vegan diets are restrictive and might be challenging for people who grew up routinely consuming animal products.